Oaxaca en la historia y en el mito: The Virgin of Guadalupe at War

-The legend is that as Hidalgo left his church to give his Grito he grabbed an image of the Virgin of Guadalupe and brandished it during his famous speech.
+A legend from 1810 says that as Hidalgo left his church to give his call-to-arms speech (Grito de Dolores) he grabbed an image of the Virgin of Guadalupe and brandished it during what is reputed to be his famous speech.
+Unfortunately we do not have a contemporary record of the actual wording or his actions.

 In the image above, the standard of the Virgin of Guadeloupe leads attacking insurgents in the pursuit of independence.
 José-Marie Morelos, credited the Virgin for his military victories.
-One of the insurgents, José Miguel Ramón Adaucto Fernández y Félix took the name of Guadalupe Victoria after a military victory at Oaxaca.
+One of the leading insurgents, José Miguel Ramón Adaucto Fernández y Félix took the name of Guadalupe Victoria after a military victory at Oaxaca.
 (He was also Mexico's first President and in the first 50 years after independence, the only president to serve his full four-year term.)
 In the Mexican Revolution (1910–21), both sides flew the Virgin as they battled.
 In 1999, the Catholic Church officially proclaimed her the Patroness of the Americas, the Empress of Latin America, and the Protectress of Unborn Children.
-Whether or not the story of the Our Lady of Guadalupe and her appearance on is a myth or a true story, she remains an important symbol of motherhood for Mexicans.
+Whether or not the story of the Our Lady of Guadalupe and her appearance on is mythical or factual, she remains an important symbol of motherhood for Mexicans.

 The Prehispanic Origin of the Virgin of Guadalupe

-Some Mexicans still refer to the Virgin of Guadalupe as Tonantzin.
-Tonantzin was a prehispanic goddess worshiped where the Virgin of Guadalupe is said to have appeared and is now worshiped at Tepeyac.
-In that sense the prehispanic traditions and the Christian traditions have merged.
+Even today, some Mexicans refer to the Virgin of Guadalupe as Tonantzin.
+Tonantzin was a prehispanic goddess of fertility worshiped at Tepeyac on the spot where the Virgin of Guadalupe is said to have appeared and is now worshiped.
+In that sense the prehispanic traditions (Tonantzin) and the Christian traditions (The Virgin of Guadalupe) have merged.
 This process is called Religious Syncretism.
+It is noteworthy that although the Virgin is said to have appeared in 1531, the popularity of her poignant story did not become well-know until the publication of the legend in Náhuatl in 1649.
+This leads one to suspect that the story was invented and promoted by the Catholic Church.